Last Updated on January 23, 2023 by disneyparkssnob

 Traveling to/from Disney’s Animal Kingdom

-The SOG bus stop for Animal Kingdom is in the opposite direction of the Disney busses.
+The Shades of Green bus stop for Disney’s Animal Kingdom is in the opposite direction of the Disney busses.
 When exiting the park, you are going to head to the left unlike the Disney busses which are to the right.
-There will be a small pergola/awning in the parking lot with benches where you can sit and wait for the SOG bus.
+There will be a small pergola/awning in the parking lot with benches where you can sit and wait for the Shades of Green bus.
+When the bus arrives, it will pass by the pergola and loop back around for guests to board the bus.

 Traveling to/from Disney’s Hollywood Studios

-The bus stop for Hollywood Studios is just past the Skyliner station at Character Lot Space #60.
-It after all the Disney busses, so if you’re cutting it close to the pick up time, just keep going!
+The bus stop for Hollywood Studios is just past the Disney Skyliner station at Character Lot Space #60.
+You will walk past all the Disney Resort Hotel busses, so if you’re cutting it close to the pick up time, just keep going!
 It will feel like you’ve passed it, but just remember it’s the third row back.

 Traveling to/from Epcot